AliHaine/BULCommandEffect/README.md

 # BulPotionEffect

 This Minecraft plugin allows the creation of custom commands linked to specified potion effects, with a cooldown and permission system.
 Compatible with version 1.8 to the Latest Minecrat version.
-Link to download UNKNOW
+Link to download https://www.spigotmc.org/resources/114482/

 ## Features